BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

 ### Comparing Objects

-While both `==` and `===` are stated as **equality** operators, they behave different when at least one of their operands happens to be an `Object`.
+While both `==` and `===` are stated as **equality** operators, they behave differently when at least one of their operands happens to be an `Object`.

     {} === {};                   // false
     new String('foo') === 'foo'; // false